MatteoManfredi/pfam_models/README.md

   --pfamdb PFAMDB       Path to PfamScan database directory (default: PfamScan/pfam/) -d, --download        Set this flag if you already downloaded the files from the webserver.
   -s, --pfamscan        Set this flag if you already generated the PfamScan results.
-  -f, --foldseek        Set this flag if you already generated the FoldSeek results.
+  -f, --foldseek        Set this flag if you already generated the Foldseek results.
   -a, --aggregate       Set this flag if you already generated the TSV file.
 ```